ppamidimarri/TeslaModel3HUD/README.md

 Open a terminal and try to run `serial_test.py`.
 You should see a bunch of CAN messages.
 Then try to run `reader_test.py`, you should see summary results like speed, state-of-charge, etc.

-If both these tests run OK, check the path to `hud.glade` inside the `tm3hud.py` file and update it as needed.
+If both these tests run OK, check the path to `hud.glade` inside the `tm3hud.py` file and update it if needed.
 You can now test the GUI with `tm3hud.py`.
 It should run in full-screen mode.

 If your GUI is starting in full-screen mode, it is time to set the HUD to start up on boot.
 The steps are different for each device.